nydur/sctp-cloud-3.2/README.md

 `git clone <repository-url>`

-Clones the repostory from remote to current directory
+Clones the repository from remote to current directory

 `git add <file>` or `git add .`